Jim Henson, the iconic creator of The Muppets, was known for three big personal traits:

 When you really want to find the time or when you NEED to find the time, you WILL find the time.

-How to conjure time out of mid-air using the Aligned Time Journal:
+How to conjure time out of mid-air using the Great Work Journal:

-Step One: Set this as your stretch goal in the Aligned Time Journal.
+Step One: Set this as your stretch goal in the Great Work Journal

 Step Two: Brute force a small amount of time and get started.
 Over-plan for the first week, thinking critically about what’s likely to get in your way.
 Remember: expect to make a ton of rookie mistakes and feel confused.
 That’s part of learning your way into something new.
 It’s normal, don’t give up.